apostelis/AdPlatform/.junie/guidelines.md

 Use git

-Always commit after you finish with your changes
+Commit after you finish with your changes, only if you successfully run tests

-Follow DDD and hexagonal practices
+Follow DDD and hexagonal architecture practices

-Run tests automatically for your validation
+Run tests automatically

 Update relevant documentation under docs folder

+Always make sure you update liquibase scripts when model changes occur